FEniCS/dolfinx/demo/pde/built-in_meshes/python/documentation.rst

 	:scale: 75 %

-To create a mesh on the 2D unit circle we use :py:class:`UnitCircleMesh <dolfin.cpp.mesh.UnitCircleMesh>`.
+To create a mesh on the unit circle we use :py:class:`UnitCircleMesh <dolfin.cpp.mesh.UnitCircleMesh>`.
 The first argument specifies the resolution of the mesh by setting the number of nodes in the semi-circumference.
 The second argument decides the direction of the diagonals ("left", "right",  "left/right", or "crossed"), this is optional and has the default value "crossed".
 The third and final argument is also an optional argument, and it specifies the transformation used to transform the square :math:`(-1,1)\times (-1,1)` into the unit circle.
-There are three possible transformations.
+There are three possible transformations("rotsumn", "maxn", "sumn").
 The default one ("rotsumn") uses a rotational matrix and is defines as follows:

 .. math::